ANTM: An Aligned Neural Topic Model for Exploring Evolving Topics: Related work

-In spite of all these efforts to address the problems of PDTMs, they have still been shown to have less coherence and diversity in topic representation compared to Neural Dynamic Topic Models (NDTMs)~\cite{grootendorst2022bertopic,angelov2020top2vec}.
-In addition, they are very time consuming and still expect the user to have knowledge of the number of topics prior to topic modelling.
-NDTMs formalise the underlying temporal probability distributions of words and documents into a fixed-length vector representation space through advances in neural networks in NLP.
+In spite of all these efforts to address the problems of PDTMs, they have still been shown to have less coherence and diversity in topic representation compared to ADTMs~\cite{grootendorst2022bertopic,gao2022semantic,eklund2022dynamic}.
+ADTMs formalize the underlying temporal probability distributions of words and documents into a fixed-length vector representation space through advances in neural networks.
 While preserving important words in the topic descriptions, these methods generate dense clusters of interpretable documents.
-Among the most widely used Neural Dynamic Topic Models are BERTopic\cite{grootendorst2022bertopic}, which, unlike PDTMs, allows context to be embedded in the generated topics through the use of Large Language Models (LLMs) that generate document representations.
+Among the most widely used ADTMs are BERTopic\cite{grootendorst2022bertopic}, which, unlike PDTMs, allows context to be embedded in the generated topics through the use of Large Language Models (LLMs) that generate document representations.
 These embedded vectors are then divided into a set of clusters that describe a set of documents that describe semantically similar topics across an archive.
-In fact, BERTopic combines BERT and c-TF-IDF~\cite{grootendorst2022bertopic} to generate dense clusters of interpretable topics, while preserving important words in the topic descriptions.
-By computing the c-TF-IDF topic representation in each time window, BERTopic allows dynamic topic modelling.
+BERTopic combines BERT and c-TF-IDF~\cite{grootendorst2022bertopic} to generate dense clusters of interpretable topics while preserving important words in the topic descriptions.
+By computing the c-TF-IDF topic representation in each time window, BERTopic allows dynamic topic modeling.
 Although BERTopic can handle large and short text datasets (due to LLMs), it still creates static clusters over the whole dataset and only represents them dynamically.
 This process ignores the temporal structure of dynamic topic models in each period.
-Furthermore, it limits the topic model to having the same number of topics for each period.
+Furthermore, it limits the topic model to have the same number of topics for each period.
 In fact, we will show that grouping documents statically across the corpus and representing them dynamically based on global document clusters affects the observation of topic evolution and reduces the quality of topics represented in each period.
-Another advanced NDTM method is developed in \cite{liang:hal-03942487,pmlr-v162-zhang22n} to perform dynamic topic modelling using Graph Neural Networks (GNNs).
-These models preserve document dynamics and network adjacency of dynamic document networks.
-As these methods are specifically designed for document networks, they are beyond the scope of this paper for comparison.
+The method proposed in this paper is fast and more scalable than PDTMs.
+In addition, it can take into account the limitations discussed in BERTopic and can produce higher-quality word representations which allows for more detailed exploration of topic evolution.